 Eradication is within reach.

-But the highly-infectious, crippling and often fatal disease, to which children under 5 are particularly vulnerable, remains endemic in Afghanistan, Nigeria and Pakistan, and is known to resurface in countries in conflict, where health systems are disrupted.
-Continued support for vaccinations remains vital.
+But the highly-infectious, crippling and often fatal disease, to which children under 5 are particularly vulnerable, remains endemic in Afghanistan and Pakistan, and is known to resurface in countries in conflict, where health systems are disrupted.
+Continued support for vaccinations, including polio vaccines, remains vital.